Lightning-AI/lightning-thunder/dev_tutorials/thunder-add-vjp-rule.md

 `test_grad.py`.
 The tests are parametrized by the OpInfo and the executor ("torch" or "nvfuser").
 The tests are run for all the OpInfos that have `float64` as a supported dtype.
 The tests are run for all the executors that support the OpInfo.
-For each OpInfo, the test suite first checks the `vjp_impls` dictionary to see if there is a registered rule for the OpInfo.
+For each OpInfo, the test suite first checks the `augmented_forward_impls` dictionary to see if there is a registered rule for the OpInfo.
 If there is no rule, the test is not generated.
 If there is a rule, the test suite generates a test for each of the OpInfo's sample inputs.
 The test checks that the result of